 Subaru Motorsport team driver, Molly Taylor won the sports award, Eddie Woo was crowned the winner of education, internationally renowned researcher Prof. Ian Hickie AM was awarded for his efforts in health, and Jessica Rowe AM was the media award winner.

 Want to learn more about alcohol and other drugs?
-Visit the Your Room A-Z listing of drugs here.
+Visit the A-Z of Drugs.